SmithersA/quicker-quick-start/README.md

 # quicker-start-documents
-Checklists to help with new platforms
+Checklists to help with new national reporting platforms